Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: General communication methods

 Discovery science is not just about the results, it is also about the people behind them.
-Highlighting individuals within the LVK can provide STEM role models, challenge stereotypes, and help to foster a welcoming environment.
+Highlighting individuals within the LVK can provide STEM role models, challenge stereotypes, and help to foster a welcoming environment by promoting diversity and inclusion.

-The LIGO Magazine (\href{https://www.ligo.org/magazine}{www.ligo.org/magazine}) is published twice annually.
-Content is commissioned and edited by volunteers from the LIGO Scientific Collaboration and it has a professional, high-quality design for print and online PDF.
-Since the first edition in 2012, the LIGO Magazine has featured $470$ authors, representing $237$ workplaces in $23$ countries.
-Authors are from the GW community and beyond, and the target audience is both collaboration members and the interested public.
-Articles include perspectives of working on GW science, personal stories, opinion pieces, and advice columns.